peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### ToInt64Unchecked
     public long ToInt64Unchecked()
-Converts the lowest 64 bits of the truncated form of this number's value to a 64-bit signed integer.
+Converts this number to a 64-bit signed integer.
+If this value is not exactly a 64-bit integer, truncates the value to an integer and returns the lowest 64 bits of its two's-complement form (see <see cref='T:PeterO.Numbers.EDecimal'>"Forms of numbers"</see>) (in which case the return value might have a different sign than this object's value).

 **Returns:**

 * A 64-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

 ### ToPlainString
     public String ToPlainString()